JeremyMedders/LogixLibraries/README.md

 ------------
 Some AOIs and UDTs make use of unsigned (USINT/UINT/UDINT/ULINT) and 64-bit (ULINT/LINT) types, limiting their use to current-generation hardware (CompactLogix 5380, CompactLogix 5480, and ControlLogix 5580 families) and future releases.
 CompactLogix 5370, ControlLogix 5570 and earlier families are unfortunately artificially limited to signed types (SINT/INT/DINT/LINT), so code will need to be modified to accomodate where necessary.
 I built this library to be as lean as possible, so the backwards accomodation would have ended up bloating solutions across the division.

-As always:
+Always:
 ------------
-Engineer to Win.
+- Engineer to win.
+- Feel free to ask any questions.
+- Please provide any feedback you have.